 Sex and the Married Detective embroils Columbo in the world of psycho-sexual healing – and a less than loving murder.

-Without revealing what she knows, Allenby arranges to meet Kincaid during a charity gala.
-After leaving her clothes taped under a sink in the ladies’ toilets, Allenby slips out in disguise.
+Instead, she sets-up an alibi at a high-profile charity gala … where she tapes her clothes under a sink in the ladies’ toilets and slips out in disguise.

-Then as high-class prostitute “Lisa”, Allenby meets Kincaid for what he thinks is consensual role-play.
+Then as high-class prostitute “Lisa”, Joan meets lover David Kincaid for what he thinks is consensual role-play.
 She lures him back to the office – and shoots him.

 Sex and the Married Detective: the spoiler

-When Allenby meets Columbo at the crime scene, he spots the coat still has its tag.
-Later, he ties her Chicago spending to her roles in the crime:
+When Columbo meets her at the crime scene, he spots the coat still has its tag.
+Later, he ties her Chicago spending to the crime:

 - The saleswoman who sold Allenby the black suit and Fedora remembers the rare sale.
 And she recognises Allenby from a police photo.